 The Company currently leases certain office equipment and its office and laboratory facilities under non-cancelable operating leases.
 Rent expense for operating leases is recognized on a straight-line basis over the lease term from the lease commencement date through the scheduled expiration date.
-Rent expense totaled \$454,000 for the three months ended October 31, 2024 and 2023.
-Rent expense totaled \$907,000 for the six months ended October 31, 2024 and 2023.
+Rent expense totaled \$453,000 and \$454,000 for the three months ended January 31, 2025 and 2024, respectively.
+Rent expense totaled \$1.4 million for the nine months ended January 31, 2025 and 2024, respectively.
 The Company considers its facilities adequate for its current operational needs.